alkampfergit/alkampfergit/README.md

 You can read my blog at [https://codewrecks.com](https://codewrecks.com) or follow me on twitter [@alkampfer](https://www.twitter.com/alkampfer).

+I've also a [channel on youtube](https://www.youtube.com/@codewrecks) where I store some video on technology.

 - 📫 You can reach me at: alkampfer [at] nablasoft.com.
 <!--
 **alkampfergit/alkampfergit** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.